cojamalo/FCC-Random-Quote-Machine/README.md

 # FCC-Random-Quote-Machine

-This is the repository for my completion of the freeCodeCamp Build a Random Quote Machine project.
+This is the repository for my completion of the freeCodeCamp "Build a Random Quote Machine" project.
 Formatted for mobile use.

 A working version is at http://codepen.io/cojamalo/pen/wzJLpk.